jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

-"A Moral Disregard Theory of Rights Forfeiture," presented at the Australasian Workshop in Moral Philosophy, 2026.
+"A Moral Disregard Theory of Rights Forfeiture," presented at the Australasian Workshop in Moral Philosophy, 2026 and the VUW Philosophy Colloquium, 2026.

 "Anarchism and Utilitarianism," presented at the VUW Philosophy Colloquium, 2025.